October hurricanes and Louisiana

 Hurricane Juan 1985: The storm took an interesting track along the coastline, looping twice before moving away from Louisiana.
 Juan made landfall on October 29, 1985 near Morgan City with 74 mph winds.
 Flash flooding from heavy rainfall and storm surge were the main cause of damage from Hurricane Juan.
 Many locations across south Louisiana received over 10 inches of rainfall.

 Hurricane Hilda 1964: Hilda was one of the most significant October storms for the state of Louisiana.
 Hilda reached max. intensity on October 2 as a category 4 storm with 140 mph winds.
-Hurricane Hilda weakened before making landfall near Morgan City on October 3 with 100 mph winds, making it a category 2 hurricane.
+Hurricane Hilda weakened before landfall near Morgan City on October 3 with 100 mph winds, making it a category 2 hurricane.
 Hilda caused widespread wind damage across south Louisiana, damaging 98% of the state's sugar cane crops.
 The main cause of death in the state was due to an EF4 tornado that was spawned from Hilda's outer rain bands.
 The tornado tracked across Larose, Louisiana, killing 22 and injuring at least 165 others.
 Over 30 homes were destroyed.

+Bottom line is, now is not the time to let your guard down just yet!

 More News